The latest expert opinions, articles, and guides for the Java professional.

 - Normalize the data from each service as a part of the total number of the results from that service.

 - For every framework add the results across all services into a single number.

 - Multiply by 25, so the results for all frameworks add up to a hundred.

 Then we represent the result in a sorted table in the decreasing order of the popularity.
 A couple of notes about the algorithm.
 Normalization prevents huge popularity on one service to shadow the total results.
 Having different services is aimed to compensate the fact that perhaps the number of results in Google for the past month reflect more hype than popularity, and that people mention all sorts of things on LinkedIn.
 It’s harder to fake StackOverflow usage and GitHub projects, though it’s certainly doable.

 Now if you see any serious problems with the index algorithm, preventing it from rank the popularity of the frameworks, it is time to comment on that now.
 If you see the results first, it wouldn’t be the same feedback.

 Spring MVC seems to be super popular.
-However, Spring boot is catching up.
+However, JSF and Spring Boot are catching up.
 Surprisingly, the results are quite similar to what we got in the last year’s survey results.

 No comments yet.

 Sorry, the comment form is closed at this time.